Designing AI-Infused Interactive Systems for Online Communities: A Systematic Literature Review: RQ1: How have AI‑infused systems been designed to address challenges in online communities?

 \section{RQ1: How have AI‑infused systems been designed to address challenges in online communities?}

-\yh{ \mxj{ To design effective AI-infused systems for online communities, it is crucial to first identify the core challenges these systems are intended to address \cite{shi2023hci, lai2022human}.
-Our synthesis classifies these challenges into four overarching categories: 1) \textit{Contribution Barriers}, 2) \textit{Consumption Obstacles}, 3) \textit{Relational Challenges}, and 4) \textit{Moderation Limitations} \yh{(detailed codes and definitions in Appendix \ref{tab:codebook1}).} } We align system functionalities with these challenges under four themes: (1) \textbf{Contribution Support}, (2) \textbf{Consumption Support}, (3) \textbf{Interaction Mediation}, and (4) \textbf{Moderation Support}.
+To design effective AI-infused systems for online communities, it is crucial to first identify the core challenges these systems are intended to address \cite{shi2023hci, lai2022human}.
+Our synthesis classifies these challenges into four overarching categories: 1) \textit{Contribution Barriers}, 2) \textit{Consumption Obstacles}, 3) \textit{Relational Challenges}, and 4) \textit{Moderation Limitations} (detailed codes and definitions in Appendix \ref{tab:codebook1}).

+We align system functionalities with these challenges under four themes: (1) \textbf{Contribution Support}, (2) \textbf{Consumption Support}, (3) \textbf{Interaction Mediation}, and (4) \textbf{Moderation Support}.
 Each functionality is further annotated by: (1) back‑end approach (rule‑based, ML‑based, GenAI‑based), (2) human–AI interaction scope (public or private), and (3) how humans support AI in delivering the function.
 These dimensions reveal how functions leverage AI capabilities, are socially embedded, and involve human governance.
 Table \ref{tab:codebook2} summarizes the functionality codebook.

 Beyond category construction, we map challenges and functionalities at the subtheme level and visualize their co‑occurrence in \Cref{fig: RQ1 RQ2 co-occurrence}.
 This mapping surfaces broader patterns in the current design landscape, revealing dominant pairings, gaps, and trade‑offs, guiding designers in selecting appropriate approaches.
 In the following sections, we first illustrate how functionalities (Table \ref{tab:codebook2}) address challenges (Appendix \ref{tab:codebook1}) within the same theme (i.e., boxed regions in Figure \ref{fig: RQ1 RQ2 co-occurrence}), and then explore cross-theme co-occurrences and tensions in Section \ref{sec: 7.1.2}, exploring how challenges in one domain may be addressed—or inadvertently exacerbated—by functionalities in another.